carbon-language/carbon-lang/mlir/docs/LangRef.md

     64 = 1066` elements;
 2.  the address calculation for accessing element `(i, j)` computes `33 + i + 64 * j`
-3.  the distance between two consecutive elements along the outer dimension is `1` element and the distance between two consecutive elements along the outer dimension is `64` elements.
+3.  the distance between two consecutive elements along the inner dimension is `1` element and the distance between two consecutive elements along the outer dimension is `64` elements.